akileshanand302006-sketch/FinvisIQ-Personal-Finance-Intelligence-Platform/README.md

 🌐 Netlify Frontend

-The production web frontend is deployed at:
+The web frontend is deployed on Netlify.

+🚀 Open the Live Application

+Production URL:

 https://finvis.netlify.app